Predicting Sentence-Level Factuality of News and Bias of Media Outlets: FactNews Dataset

-Furthermore, we used a statistical approach and a search algorithm, in order to collect news articles related to 6 (six) different domains (e.g. politics, world, daily, sports, science, and culture) from periods 2006-2007 and 2021-2022.
-Therefore, in accordance with relevant literature of the area, we selected three news articles from different news outlets about the same topic or story \cite{spinde-etal-2021-neural-media,baly-etal-2020-detect,fan-etal-2019-plain}.
+Furthermore, we used a statistical approach and a search algorithm, in order to collect news related to six different domains (e.g. politics, world, daily, sports, science, and culture) from periods 2006-2007 and 2021-2022.
+Therefore, in accordance with relevant literature of the area, we selected three news articles from different news outlets related to the same topic or story \cite{spinde-etal-2021-neural-media,baly-etal-2020-detect,fan-etal-2019-plain}.